JCWasmx86/LFinance/docs/Documentation.md

 ### JSON Format (Version 2)

-This is the current storage format used by MoneyWatch.
+This is the current storage format used by LFinance.

 ```
 {